Feel stuck finding time for listening to God? Get unstuck right here and create good habits.

 But that gives me some questions:

 I find myself asking those questions more frequently as I get older.
 And being a bit of a “productivity nut”, I’m always looking for ways to enable me to do more in less time.
+(Edit: That’s why I developed the 4 Steps to help grow my prophetic gift)

 For me, these questions become even more important when it comes to spending time with God and listening to him.